wilkar1/demo-stibo/readme.md

 We have a data standard, which describes the context for our products.

-The data standard has a list of *categories*, which disjointly categorizes the products.
+The data standard has a list of *categories*, which disjointly categorize the products.
 The categories are linked together in a hierarchy, where a category points to it's parent.
-E.g., for a *Clothing* category, we could have sub-categories *T-Shirts* and *Jeans*.
+E.g., for a *Clothing* category, we could have sub-categories *T-Shirts* and *Jeans* so the resulting category hierarchy would be *Clothing/T-Shirts/Jeans*.
 There is always a single root, where the parent is not set.

-The data standard also has a set of *attributes*, which describes the data on the products.
+The data standard also has a set of *attributes*, which describe the data on the products.
 The attribute has a type, which specifies the type of the value.
 E.g., an attribute could be a *Description* of type *string* and a *Price* of type *decimal*.
 The attributes are linked into the categories using *attribute links*.
-The available attributes for a category, is the linked in attributes for all categories from the given category to the root.
+Attributes available for a given category are determined by including all attributes linked to any category in the corresponding category hierarchy, all the way to the root category.
 E.g., attributes defined in the *Clothing* category are also available for products in the *T-Shirts* and *Jeans* categories.

 Some attributes also link in other attributes, which means that this attribute is a composite definition.
 An attribute in a composite definition can also be a composite.

-The data standard also defines a set of *attribute groups*, which is an ability to scope the attributes, where the same attribute can be linked in to multiple attribute groups.
+The data standard also defines a set of *attribute groups*, which is an ability to scope the attributes by their purpose.
+One attribute can be linked in to multiple attribute groups.
 E.g., you could have a group with all assets, and other groups also including some assets.
-It is a tool for the use to filter the attributes.
+It is a tool which helps us filter the attributes.

 Some data standards have close to 10,000 categories and 10,000 attributes.
-The available attributes in a category can exceed 500.
+The number of available attributes in a category can exceed 500.

 There is a trivial test data standard in the [datastandard.json](src/test/resources/datastandard.json) test resource.